 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Boys and Girls Club of Benton County was consulted throughout the creation of the 2024 Annual Action Plan, as the organization is one of the City's subrecipients for the 2023 program year.
 The CDBG Administrator reached out specifically regarding community needs that the BGC has seen, how Bentonville might address those needs and support the work of the BGC, and what challenges the BGC has faced as an organization.
 The feedback provided indicated that one of the primary issues was inflation, as many families enrolled in the BGC program have struggled to pay for all their associated costs of living, including food and childcare.
 Another issue seen by the BGC is the gap between opportunities that low income families have in regard to educational assistance like tutoring, prep for exams and field trips.
 The last main issue identified was early childhood education; services at the BGC start at six years of age but before that age range there are not many resources in the area in spite of how vital early childhood education is in determining educational and health outcomes.
 Anticipated outcomes of this consultation are a renewed investment in the BGC program to try and alleviate the costs of childcare for families struggling with increased costs of living and more long-term program investment in early childhood education.
 In the future, the CDBG program could facilitate connections between different community organizations so that families in need can be better referred to resources.
 While funding for the 2024 program year is limited by the public services cap, the City will consider facilitating more public hearings where multiple community partners can come together.
-4 Agency/Group/Organization Services-Children What section of the Plan was addressed by Consultation?
+4 Agency/Group/Organization HELEN WALTON CHILDREN'S ENRICHMENT CENTER Agency/Group/Organization Type Services-Children What section of the Plan was addressed by Consultation?
+Market Analysis Child care

 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The CDBG Administrator worked closely with the HWC through the development of the 2024 Annual Action Plan, as the HWC was a subrecipient for the 2023 program year.
 The CDBG Administrator met specifically with the Director of Development to consult on community needs and priorities identified for the City of Bentonville as a whole and for HWC program participants.
 The feedback received was that a primary concern is affordable housing.
 The HWC serves families in need of transitional housing, offering tuition assistance for these families on a stepped scale so that those in need can access resources and build stability without losing supportive structures.
 It was discussed that the high price of housing was leading to more instability than before, including increased need for families at the federal poverty level to access housing programs.
 However, it was not only program participants that struggled in Bentonville's housing market, but also workers at the HWC that are being excluded from the city, moving further and further away from their work.
 The HWC expressed concern that they would face staff shortages due to the exclusionary housing market.
 Another need identified was more education in the community about available resources so that families in need could contact the HWC in times of crisis.
-An expected outcome of this consultation is the City of Bentonville allocating more funding to the affordable housing program of home ownership assistance, and investigating opportunities for community partners to come together to refer more households to the correct resources for their particular needs.
 5 Agency/Group/Organization HAVENWOOD, INC. Agency/Group/Organization Type Services - Housing Services-Children Services - Victims What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homeless Needs - Families with children Homelessness Strategy